 It fascinates me that people can seriously lack self-awareness when it comes to some of the most obvious things (obvious to others of course).

-Let me give you a prime example of what I am talking about from the world of stand-up comedy.
+Let me give you a great example of what I am talking about from the world of stand-up comedy.

 But when they leave the stage, they are convinced that they “nailed it”.

-Usually, the only thing they “nailed” was boring the audience to tears or irritating them to the point of needing medication.
+Usually, the only thing they “nailed” was boring the audience to tears or irritating them to the point of needing meds.